Mayor & City Council

 City Council Meetings

-City Council meetings are held on the first and third Thursday of each month at 6:00 p.m. in the City Hall Council Chambers, located at 411 W. 8th Street, Room 300.
-These meetings are formal and follow a format set by the Medford Municipal Code.
+City Council meetings are held on the first and third Wednesday of each month at 6:00 p.m. in the City Hall Council Chambers, located at 411 W. 8th Street, Room 300.
 During a City Council meeting, Councilors consider and vote on items of public interest, Code amendments, some land use matters, certain types of public hearings and general City business.
 All City Council meetings provide an opportunity for public comments.

 Study Sessions